-There are many internal and external factors involved in the process of making a VPN connection e.g. protocols used on your network, network preferences on your device, other software, type of network (home, public, mobile data), etc. Therefore, there might be a chance that something on your system might not be compatible with Sufshark default settings and cause an unstable connection.
+There are many factors involved in setting up a VPN connection, e.g., your VPN app settings, network settings, other software, type of network (home, public, mobile data), etc. Therefore, it could be that something on your system might not be compatible with Surfshark default settings and cause an unstable connection.
 Thankfully, you can solve such issues with minor adjustments on the Surfshark app or your device itself.

 - Change the default protocol used on the Surfshark app.

-In order to do that, launch the Surfshark app, go to the Setting page, open the Advanced tab and look for an option to change the protocol.
+To do that, launch the Surfshark app, go to Settings --> Advanced, then open the Protocol tab.
+This is where you will find an option to change the default protocol.

-Change the protocol form Automatic to OpenVPN(UDP).
-If that does not seem to help, try IKEv2 and OpenVPN(TCP) protocols.
+Change the protocol from Automatic to OpenVPN(UDP).
+If that does not help, try IKEv2 and OpenVPN(TCP) protocols.

 - Try other locations.